GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

-Now that all operational and analytical data resides locally in AlloyDB, you will expose these capabilities as tools using the **MCP Toolbox for databases**.
+Now that all the operational and analytical data resides locally in AlloyDB, you will expose these capabilities as tools using the [**MCP Toolbox for databases**](https://github.com/googleapis/mcp-toolbox).
 This allows any downstream AI agent to securely and efficiently interact with the database.

 ### Description